|Game experience: GOOD

 There is a nice variety of magnet-based puzzles that heighten the feeling of magic, with no padlocks.
 Several of those puzzles were quite smart and destabilizing, working in a reverse way of what you would expect, or involving several layers of interpretation.
 I generally dislike red herrings, and this room features a lot of them, but I must say that they are the most smartly designed red herrings I’ve ever encountered in an escape game!
 Many other venues should really take example on this game to understand how red herrings can contribute positively to the gameplay.
 There is no real item searching per se, but it does not mean that observation skills are not important: trying to make sense of which items are in the room and how they could be used is an important part of the game.

 The welcome was friendly and the gamemaster sent us helpful indications when we asked for the three hints we were allowed.
-We had one or two mishaps with slightly dysfunctioning elements, but this was quickly arranged by the gamemaster.
+We had a couple of mishaps with slightly dysfunctioning elements, but this was quickly arranged by the gamemaster.

 The space is not that large, and 6 players is probably too many – I would recommend to go there in a team of at most 5 players.
 This is a difficult room and we failed it by a few seconds.
 It may thus not be suited for beginners, but I would definitely recommend it to people who have already played a few escape rooms – it clearly ranks in the upper tier of escape games I’ve played in Montreal!